All Episodes

 Kamala Harris to the left of Bernie in the U.S. Senate.

-Then Beto Bozo, you know, think of these positions that they are publicly taking.
+Think of these positions that they are publicly taking.

 Trillions of dollars in new tax hikes.

-Open borders, the United Sanctuary states of America.
+United Sanctuary States of America.

-Think of listen to what they're saying they're going to do.
+Think of, listen to what they're saying they're going to do.

-You know, or, you know, any one of these issues.
+Or, you know, any one of these issues.

-Uh eliminate fossil fuels within 15 years.
+Eliminate fossil fuels within 15 years.

-My plan goes further than the new Green Deal, trillions of dollars being pledged to that.
+My plan goes further than the new Green Deal.

 We already know Biden's appeasement policies on foreign policy.

-We know with, you know, all the way through January through late March, he's saying the travel ban was hysterical, xenophobia, and fear mongering.
+We know with, you know, all the way through January through late March, he's saying the travel ban was hysterical, xenophobia, and fear-mongering.

 Wrong on it.